Amirparsa-Sal/Digital-Image-Processing/README.md

 Every question is answered in a seperate python or jupyter notebook file with the same name as the question number.
 The reports are available in jupyter notebook files.

+## Source book
+This course is based on the book `Digital Image Processing` by Rafael C. Gonzalez and Richard E. Woods.